 Both Moot Court and HURF provide compelling external evidence and validation of student learning in the philosophy major.
-Moreover, this evidence shows a consistent trend line over time: exceptional performance by our students over a four to eight year period.
+Moreover, this evidence shows a consistent trend line over time: exceptional performance by our students.
 We believe this is compelling evidence that our program is vibrant and delivering on the promise of education.
 Student learning in the philosophy program is strong and demonstrable.